How to put your recycling and non-recyclable waste out correctly

 When will a Warning Notice be given and what will it say?

-• damaging to the area
+• damages the area

 • how it is causing a problem or affecting the local area